iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted160012/report.md

 > CA Notify used to appear on my phone, but I can't see it anymore.
 I tried to download it again, and my computer says that CA Notify is installed on my phone.
 Why can't I see it there?<br> :date: __2021-02-24 20:14:24__

-> If you dont have a data plan for wifi while not at home i dont think this works and there is no contact us or email to ask anyone . false sense of security and not protecting you or anyone else if you dont have data/roaming wifi.<br> :date: __2021-02-22 06:07:45__

 #### 1-star reviews